-From a technical perspective, I follow a traditional academic approach, beginning with a drawing (charcoal or graphite), followed by a monochrome underpainting (grisaille or sometimes green) over which body colour is applied.
-My colour choices and brushwork are dictated by the aura of truthfulness and authenticity that I constantly seek to convey.
+Once I've settled on a concept, I plan my paintings by relying on the triumvirate of value, hue and chroma.
+I follow a traditional academic approach, beginning with a drawing (charcoal or graphite), followed by a monochrome underpainting (grisaille or sometimes verdaccio) over which body colour is applied.
+My colour choices and brushwork are dictated by the visual impact I seek to convey in the finished work.